MusikAnimal/pageviews/README.md

 All assets and views are ultimately placed in `public_html`.
 With the exception of images, you won't need to make any manual modifications to this directory.

 ### Structure
-The repo contains six separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews, Massviews and Redirect Views).
+The repo contains seven separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews, Massviews, Redirect Views, and Userviews).
 The root directory of `javascripts`, `stylesheets` and `views` represent the Pageviews app.
 Other apps have a subdirectory therein.
 The main development asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
 After compilation each app has it's own `application.js` and `application.css`.
 PHP partials and Sass imports are prepended with underscores (e.g. `_footer.php`, `_mixins.scss`).

 #### JavaScripts
 [Browserify](http://browserify.org/) is used to help follow a module pattern.
 You'll need to `require('./file_name')` any file that is a dependency.
 All JavaScript is written in ES6 (and possibly ES7).